heyaozhi/heyaozhi.github.io/index.md

 Designed the interview guide with targeted questions about emotional needs, information access, privacy concerns, and preferred interaction style under stress.
 Synthesized findings into concise themes (panic triggers, short/slow guidance preference, need for verifiable information and human escalation) to inform the dialogue flow and design principles.

+POV — Team Work Overview

+Defined three POV directions from user research:
+AI psychological-support agent (voice/text, offline-capable, cultural/age/language adaptation, risk detection/SOS).
+Calm dispatcher for step-by-step safety guidance with transparent information sources.
+Family searching/matching support with flexible follow-ups.
+Wrote one-sentence POV statements for each direction and ran speed-dating interviews to validate need and feasibility.
+Consolidated stakeholder feedback and selected Idea 1 (psychological-support agent) as the primary POV.

+POV — My Personal Contribution

+Participated in ideation for all three ideas and drafted the POV statements for Ideas 1–3.
+Conducted speed-dating interviews and captured insights; specifically synthesized feedback from a Ukrainian girl and a Syrian girl.
+Analyzed their needs (compassionate support, offline availability, cultural/language sensitivity, privacy/safety) and recommended adopting Idea 1 as the main POV.